-Based on the results from the ECFT model and confirmation of the model to wells in the area, 4.6 feet of drawdown is added to the Upper Floridan aquifer water levels in the water budget model to represent zero drawdown conditions.
+For use in the water budget model, it was recommended that 2.6 feet of drawdown be used.
 This accounts for increases in pumping amounts that have occurred within one mile of the lake during and beyond the period used for the model.
-With respect to the surficial aquifer, the relationship between the Leakance coefficient and the ratio of surficial aquifer to Upper Florida aquifer drawdowns established for previous modeling efforts (SWFWMD, 1999) was used.
-From the water budget model, the Leakance coefficient was 0.00055 feet/day/feet which resulted in a ratio of surficial to Upper Florida drawdown of 0.35.

-The resulting recovery in the surficial aquifer of 1.6 ft was estimated as the product of this ratio and the estimated 4.6 ft Upper Florida aquifer recovery amount.
+With respect to the surficial aquifer, the relationship between the Leakance coefficient and the ratio of surficial aquifer to Upper Florida aquifer drawdowns established for previous modeling efforts was used.
+From the water budget model, the Leakance coefficient was 0.0003 feet/day/feet which resulted in a ratio of surficial to Upper Florida drawdown of 0.2.
+The resulting recovery in the surficial aquifer was then estimated as the product of this ratio and the estimated Upper Florida aquifer recovery amount (2.6 feet) of 0.5 feet.